-Much of the information however, that we regurgitate in education or submit is ordered and structured.
+Much of the information however, that we submit in education is ordered and structured.
 Whether by using bullet points or paragraphs, what we are presented with are structured thoughts.
-This guides help us manage our idea and keep them from sprawling out of control and off the page.
+These guides help us manage our ideas and keep them from sprawling out of control and off the page.

 So how do we do this verbally.
 Many clients tell us of their Joycean outburst as nerves and over-eagerness combine to have them spilling forth a rambling stream of consciousness about why they should be selected.
 Not only does this embarrass them but it loses the interview panels attention as they scramble to keep up with the points you make.